patheleven/hexabat/README.md

 to store each issue Hexabat can't know when each of those callbacks is done.

 **It's your job to** sync them up and **stop the event loop**.

+## What's next?

+There are a few tweaks and improvements that we want to add to Hexabat:

+* Being able to provide an OAuth token so you can import private repositories.
+* Handle repositories that don't exist or are private (aka 404 pages).
+* Handle forked repositories (forked repos can't have issues).

+After that we have a few more things planned but that will be a surprise.